 I took it from him, popped it into my mouth and started to chew.
 Then down we went.

-After a while a lot of people, including the Alpine Club of Canada wind of what I was doing and they unofficially named the First Acent Mountain.
-I think the mountain naming committee in Ottawa has officially dubbed Lectern Peak, but to me it will always be First Ascent Mountain.
+After a while a lot of people, including the Alpine Club of Canada caught wind of what I was doing and they unofficially named the peak First Ascent Mountain.
+I think the mountain naming committee in Ottawa has officially dubbed it Lectern Peak, but to me it will always be First Ascent Mountain.

-the winter following those climbs, I had my first really close call.
-Four of us including my friend Googs Gabrielle), Tony Messner and guy, a winter assent on Mount Edith Cavell.
-We walked up the west side to the summit buttress. we arrived at the ridge we needed to cross in order to the summit cairn.
+In the winter following those climbs, I had my first really close call in the mountains.
+Four of us, including my friend Googs (Gabrielle), Tony Messner and another guy, climbed a winter assent on Mount Edith Cavell.
+We walked un-roped up the west side to the summit buttress.
+Soon after, we arrived at the ridge that we needed to cross in order to reach the summit cairn.

-The summit ridge on Mount Edith Cavell is for most of the distance across.
-On our right, the north face of the mountain fell almost straight down to the small glaci lake below.
-Wind blew up the south side of the mountain and when it hit the colder air coming up from the north, it form a cornice on the north side of the ridge.
+The summit ridge on Mount Edith Cavell is about half to one metre wide for most of the distance across.
+On our right, the north face of the mountain fell 1,524 metres almost straight down to the small glacial lake below.
+Wind blew up the south side of the mountain and when it hit the colder air coming up from the north, over time it would form a cornice on the north side of the ridge.

 Tony and the other guy were ahead of us.
-It was snowing and blowing a bit and Googs and I just wandered along slowly, making our way across. he two had walked across a cornice without noticing it and without paying much attention, I followed their footprints in the snowSuddenly I heard a sound like a rifle shot.
-I thought to myself, "Oh, a cornice broke off someplace" Then I felt something mov.
+It was snowing and blowing a bit and Googs and I just wandered along slowly, making our way across.
+The two in front had walked across a cornice without noticing it, and without paying much attention, I followed their footprints in the snow.
+Suddenly I heard a sound like a rifle shot.
+I thought to myself, "Oh, a cornice broke off someplace."
+Then I felt something move.
 I looked down and saw a crack open up between my legs.
-It me off balance immediatelyThe only thing I could do was jump straight up.
-I fell into the fastwidening crack, turning in mid air and landing on my forearms.
-My elbows and upper part of my body were hanging over the north faceI was looking straight up into the sky and could hear the chunk of ice that had just broken off splinter into a million pieces on its way down.
-The thing happened so fast
+It threw me off balance immediately.
+The only thing I could do was jump straight up.
+I fell into the fast-widening crack, turning in mid air and landing on my forearms.
+My elbows and upper part of my body were hanging over the 1,500-metre north face.
+I was looking straight up into the sky and could hear the chunk of ice that had just broken off splinter into a million pieces on its way down the mountain.
+The entire thing happened so fast.

-Seconds before the ice cracked, I had looked over my left shoulder and Googs walking along behind me. fter the cornice broke, I looked over my shoulder again.
+Seconds before the ice cracked, I had looked over my left shoulder and could see Googs walking along behind me.
+After the cornice broke, I looked over my shoulder again.
 No Googs.
-This really scared meI thought she gone down with the cornice.
-Then I looked to my right and there she was.
-I hadn’t taken into account that I had duringfall.
+This really scared me.
+I thought she had gone down with the cornice.
+Then I looked to my right and there she was, out of harm’s way.
+I hadn’t taken into account that I had turned during the fall.

-Had things I could have fallen down the north face of Cavell that day.
-I hope reading this now will learn as much from of it as I did that day.
+Had things been different, I could have fallen more than 1,500 metres down the north face of Cavell that day.
+I hope that those of you reading this now will learn as much from of it as I did that day.

 PHOTO – Looking straight down from Cavell.